 Hugo has provided a large number of user-contributed themes at https://themes.gohugo.io.
 Unless you are an experienced web designer, you’d better start from an existing theme here.
 The quality and complexity of these themes vary a lot, and you should choose one with caution.
 For example, you may take a look at the number of stars of a theme repository on GitHub, as well as whether the repository is still relatively active.
-We do not recommend you to use a theme that has not been updated for over a year.
+Themes that have not been updated for a long time (e.g., a couple of years) may or may not still work with a later version of Hugo.
+You will have to test them carefully.

 In this section, we will explain how the default theme in blogdown works, which may also give you some ideas about how to get started with other themes.